 First Presbyterian Church

-This historic church dates back to 1820, one year after the city of Tuscaloosa was incorporated and the state of Alabama was admitted to the Union.
-Known as Bethel Church, First Presbyterian Church (see below) was started by 16 Presbyterians who left Pendleton, South Carolina, and settled on the banks of the Black Warrior River.
-After the Civil War, when many former slaves wished to have churches of their own, FPC’s minister, Dr. Charles Stillman, helped found a school for the training of African American ministers.
-Today it is known as Stillman College.
+This historic church dates back to 1820, one year after Tuscaloosa’s incorporation and Alabama’s admission to the Union.
+Presbyterians from Pendleton, South Carolina, started the First Presbyterian Church (see below), known as Bethel Church when 16 of them settled on the banks of the Black Warrior River.
+After the Civil War, when many former slaves desired their own churches, Dr. Charles Stillman, FPC’s minister, founded a school to train African-American ministers.
+People now know it as Stillman College.

 First Presbyterian Church in downtown Tuscaloosa is one of the city’s oldest churches.